patroytall/patrick-roy-me/src/documents/software-development/pull-request.md

 ## New hire effect

 It is not uncommon to see a PR with 10s or sometimes over a 100 comments when new people are hired.
 Do not get discouraged by this.
 It is normal.
-The team has years of standards and knowledge which new hire need to catch up to.
+The team has years of standards and knowledge which new hires need to catch up to.
 Try to celebrate the merge of such PRs to underline the hard word that went into it.
-The rate of comments reduces quickly; often by 80% after the first few PRs.
+The rate of comments reduces quickly; often by 80% or more after the first few PRs.